john-azzaro/Study-Mongoose-Schemas/README.md

         // properties go here!
     });
 ```
  **Inside this new *carSchema* class, you will have object full of properties.** Each car that uses this new class will have the specified properties that will eventually be saved to you MongoDB collection.
-In essence, defining the "shape" of the of the document you are creating that will be saved to MongoDB using Mongoose.
+Again, what we're doing here is essentially defining the "shape" of the of the document that will be saved to MongoDB using Mongoose, which is a car with the properties of pertinent information: make, model, and year.
 ```JavaScript
     const carSchema = mongoose.Schema({
         make: String,